idomingu/knowledge-graph-yang/draft-marcas-nmop-knowledge-graph-yang.md

 ### Mapping

 This second step consists at receiving the raw data data from the Ingestion step.
 Here, the raw data is mapped to the concepts capture in one or more ontologies.
 By applying these mapping rules, the raw data is semantically annotated and transformed into RDF data.
-These mappings can be declared using declarative languages like RDF Mapping Language (RML).
+These mappings can be declared using declarative languages like RDF Mapping Language (RML) {{Iglesias-Molina2023}}.

-RML is a declarative language that is currently being standardized within the W3C KGC that allows for defining mappings rules for raw data encoded in semi-structured formats like XML or JSON.
+RML is a declarative language that is currently being standardized within the W3C Knowledge Graph Construction Community group {{W3C-KGC}} that allows for defining mappings rules for raw data encoded in semi-structured formats like XML or JSON.
 The benefits of using a declarative language like RML are twofold: i) the engine that implements the RML rules is generic, thus the mappings rules are decoupled from the code; ii) the explicit representation of mapping and transformation rules as part of the knowledge graph provides data lineage insights that can greatly improve data quality and the troubleshooting of data pipelines.
 RML is making progress towards becoming a standard, but support of additional YANG encoding formats like CBOR {{?RFC8949}} or Protobuf remains a challenge.

 ### Materialization

 This is the final step of the knowledge graph creation.
 This step receives as an input the RDF data generated in the Mapping step.
-At this point, the RDF data can be sent to an RDF triple store like Apache Jena Fuseki {{fuseki}} for consumption via SPARQL.
-But alternatively, this step may transform the RDF data into an LPG structure and store the resulting data in a graph database like Neoj4 {{neo4j}}.
+At this point, the RDF data can be sent to an RDF triple store like Apache Jena Fuseki {{Fuseki}} for consumption via SPARQL.
+But alternatively, this step may transform the RDF data into an LPG structure and store the resulting data in a graph database like Neoj4 {{Neo4j}}.
 Similarly, the RDF data could also be transformed into the ETSI NGSI-LD standard and stored in an NGSI-LD Context Broker.

 # Knowledge Graph Applications